 The data that A.I. can uncover is useful for more than just management reporting.
 Users can take advantage of this large volume of information for future strategic decision-making.
 In-depth reports which go deeper than monthly spend management allow senior decision makers in the legal team to review how different types of legal work are resourced and adjust their resourcing mix.
 It provides significant quantitative and comparative information when determining the appropriate pricing arrangements with external service providers.
 They can use this data to inform panel review processes or relationship review meetings.
 Perhaps your team is relying too much on in-house counsel in a litigation matter and should look to expand the scope of work for one of your trusted firms.
 Or maybe they’re over reliant on outsourcing employment matters and it would be a more effective use of resources to move that work in-house.

 In summary, optimizing your invoice review process doesn’t just mean you can free up additional time for your team to get more high-value work done.
 With A.I. technology it becomes a significant source of insight into how your legal team is working, helping to strategically guide how you resource legal work going forward.

 Interested in finding out more?
 Check out our webinar.
-Brightflag provides A.I.
-Enterprise Legal Management software.
-Alex Kelly, COO and co-founder of Brightflag hosted a webinar discussing how leading corporate legal teams are automating invoice review and billing guidelines.
+Brightflag provides A.I. powered legal spend management software.
+Alex Kelly, COO and co-founder of Brightflag hosted a webinar discussing how leading corporate legal teams are automating legal invoice review and billing guideline enforcement.